Import Data

 Once your data and definition files are properly developed, follow the steps below to import your data into MIP:

-1. Step 1: Import your DEF File
+1. Import your DEF File

 • Under Import DEF File, click on Select File.